-Tomato (Solanumlycopersicum) is the most important solanaceous vegetable crop farmed worldwide next to potato due to its high production potential, high nutritional value and wide ecological amplitude (Kumar et al., 2020).
+Tomato (Solanumlycopersicum) is the most important solanaceous vegetable crop farmed worldwide next to potato due to its high production potential, high nutritional value and wide ecological amplitude[1].
 Tomatoalso known as 'Protective Food' are widely planted as an annual plant.
 It contains minerals, vitamins and organic acids, which are beneficial for health.
-Tomatoes are also rich in lycopene, minerals, vitamins A, B and C [1,2].
-The global tomato production in 2020 is approximately 186.82 million tons, with an area of 5.05 million hawith a productivity of 36.98 tons/ha [3].
+Tomatoes are also rich in lycopene, minerals, vitamins A, B and C [2,3].
+The global tomato production in 2020 is approximately 186.82 million tons, with an area of 5.05 million hawith a productivity of 36.98 tons/ha [4].
 More than half of the world's tomato production (56.71%) is concentrated in four countries.
-China is the world's largest producer of tomatoes (31.81%), accounting for about one-third of global production, followed by India (10.39%), the United States (7.36%) and Turkey (7.12%)[4].India is the world second leader of tomato production with an area of 0.81 million ha producing 20.57 million tons with productivity of 25.34 tons/ha [3].
-The major Tomato producing states in the country are Andhra Pradesh, Madhya Pradesh, Karnataka, Gujarat, Odisha, West Bengal, Chhattisgarh, Bihar, Telangana, Tamil Nadu, Uttar Pradesh, Maharashtra, Haryana and Himachal Pradesh.
-These states account for about 90% of the total production of the country [5].
-However, tThese production statistics can vary from year to year due to factors like weather conditions, crop pest and diseases, and market demand.
-Andhra Pradesh is producing about 12% of tomatoes in the country and is the second leading producer of tomato involving a production of 2,450.67 thousand tonsfrom an area of 58,400 ha with a productivity of 42 t/ha[6].
-In Andhra Pradesh, Ananthapur district occupies the second place in production next to Chittoor district, with an area of 2,659hawith a production of 26.59 thousand metric tons with productivity of 10 t/ha, which is far below the average productivity of the state[7].
-The factors for low productivity in tomato may be due to lack of knowledge on improved genotypes, production practices, outbreak of pest and diseases, related to climate change, labor shortage, cultivation under rainfed conditions and high cost of production.
-Integrated crop management (ICM) seeks to achieve economic, environmental and social balance in crop production.
-The ICM employs various crop management strategies and technology to boost crop yields, prevent environmental harm and ensure crop production sustainability (Kalovoto et al., 2020).
-The ICM is a knowledge-based, whole-systems approach that emphasizes the need of knowing local ecosystems and adjusting management strategies to better suit these ecosystems[8].
+China is the world's largest producer of tomatoes (31.81%), accounting for about one-third of global production, followed by India (10.39%), the United States (7.36%) and Turkey (7.12%)[4].India is the world second leader of tomato production with an area of 0.81 million ha producing 20.57 million tons with productivity of 25.34 tons/ha [4].The major Tomato producing states in the country are Andhra Pradesh, Madhya Pradesh, Karnataka, Gujarat, Odisha, West Bengal, Chhattisgarh, Bihar, Telangana, Tamil Nadu, Uttar Pradesh, Maharashtra, Haryana and Himachal Pradesh.
+These states account for about 90% of the total production of the country [6].
+However these production statistics can vary from year to year due to factors like weather conditions, crop pest and diseases and market demand.
+Andhra Pradesh is producing about 12% of tomatoes in the country and is the second leading producer of tomato involving a production of 2450.67 thousand tonsfrom an area of 58400 ha with a productivity of 42 t/ha [7].
+In Andhra Pradesh, Ananthapur district occupies the second place in production next to Chittoor district, with an area of 2659hawith a production of 26.59 thousand metric tons with productivity of 10 t/ha, which is far below the average productivity of the state [8].
+The factors for low productivity in tomato may be due to lack of knowledge on improved genotypes, production practices, outbreak of pest and diseases, climate change, labor shortage, cultivation under rainfed conditions and high cost of production.Integrated crop management (ICM) seeks to achieve economic, environmental and social balance in crop production.
+The ICM employs various crop management strategies and technology to boost crop yields, prevent environmental harm and ensure crop production sustainability[9].
+The ICM is a knowledge-based, whole-systems approach that emphasizes the need of knowing local ecosystems and adjusting management strategies to better suit these ecosystems [10].
 ICM is particularly ideal for small farmers because it strives to decrease dependence on purchased inputs and make the most of indigenous technical knowledge and land use methods.
-In light of the aforementioned information, frontline demonstrations of ICM practices in tomato were conducted in farmersfarmers' fields to document (i) the varieties and ICM technologies, and (ii) tomato fruit yields as influenced by the ICM technologies in Andhra Pradesh State India.
-This would be beneficial for in an effort to persuade farmers to implement improved practices into their farming systems.
+In light of the aforementioned information, frontline demonstrations of ICM practices in tomato were conducted in farmers' fields to document (i) the varieties and ICM technologies, and (ii)

+tomato fruit yields as influenced by the ICM technologies in Andhra Pradesh State India.
+This would be beneficial for farmers to implement improved practices into their farming systems.